-Explore the practical applications of mechanical engineering principles and contribute to the advancement of technology people use every day by studying mechanical engineering technology.
+Explore the practical applications of mechanical engineering principles and contribute to the advancement of technology people use every day by earning a mechanical engineering technology degree.
 Grand Canyon University offers an academically rigorous degree program developed with industry guidance to fully prepare graduates to enter the workforce.
-The Bachelor of Science in Mechanical Engineering Technology (MET) guides students in becoming innovative, critical thinkers, capable of a wide variety of engineering positions.
+The Bachelor of Science in Mechanical Engineering Technology (MET) degree program guides students in becoming innovative, critical thinkers, capable of a wide variety of engineering positions.

-The mechanical engineering technology degree is offered by the College of Science, Engineering and Technology.
-This program focuses on the real-world application of engineering principles to understand how objects and materials work, how they are made and how they can be improved.
-Graduates will emerge with the hands-on experience and foundational knowledge that enable them to become immediate contributors in the field.
+This MET degree is offered by the College of Science, Engineering and Technology.
+The program focuses on the real-world application of engineering principles to understand how objects and materials work, how they are made and how they can be improved.
+Graduates of the Bachelor of Science in Mechanical Engineering Technology degree program will emerge with the hands-on experience and foundational knowledge that enable them to become immediate contributors in the field.

 Mechanical engineering technology jobs require employees to be critical thinkers and strong communicators.
-Those are two of the qualities that GCU actively cultivates in students.
+Those are two of the qualities that GCU actively cultivates in its MET degree program for students.
 Through collaborative coursework, students become confident team members and capable contributors.
 As a Christian school, GCU emphasizes the role of professional ethics.
-Students are encouraged to consider the curriculum through the lens of the Christian worldview and to develop the qualities of servant leadership.
+Students are encouraged to consider the curriculum through the lens of the Christian worldview, and to develop the qualities of servant leadership.

-Mechanical engineering technology students begin the program developing foundational knowledge in science and mathematics, with a focus on physics and computer science.
+MET degree students begin the program developing foundational knowledge in science and mathematics, with a focus on physical sciences.
 Advanced topic areas include static and dynamic loading conditions in mechanical systems, 3D modeling for design in CAD software and the analysis of fluid and heat transfer.
-Other core competencies include the following:
+Other core competencies of the BS in Mechanical Engineering Technology program include the following:

 - The use of computerized tools in design and manufacturing, with a look at Computerized Numerical Control (CNC) systems for the generation of tool design